bobbygecko/niftsync/README.md

 * erroronly = If set to "false", the script will always send an email alert after running.
 If set to anything else, the script will only send an email alert when the script encounters an error.

 By default the script will delete any logs that are older than 30 days that exist in the `logs` folder.
 This can be manipulated by changing the "`find logs/ -type f -name 'log*' -mtime +30 -exec rm {} +`" line.

+# Running the Script

+To run the script manually (first run, etc.) ensure that `sync.sh` is executable.

+`chmod +x scrypt.sh`

+Then it can be manually executed via `./sync.sh`.
+Naturally, the script can be automatically run by cron at set intervals, the `crontab` file contains a example wherein the script is run by cron every Sunday at 10AM.